TheRealJoelmatic/RemoveAdblockThing/README.md

 5. **Enable the Script**:
    Enable the script by clicking the switch next to the script name in the Tampermonkey Dashboard.

-## How to bypass the video player ban from using an ad blocker
+## How to use the undetected AdBlock

+Note this also allows you to watch videos when your video player banned from using adblock.

 1. **Install the script**:
    Install the script using the instructions above

 2. **Disable your adblocker**:
    **whitelist YouTube on any Chrome extensions that block ads or any third-party things that disable ads**.
-Don't worry our script removes ads.
+Don't worry our script removes ads

 ## Usage